Myanmar says 'seriously concerned' over war crimes prosecutor move on Rohingya jurisdiction

 The refugees have reported killings, rape and arson on a large scale.
 The United States and the United Nations have described the situation as ethnic cleansing.

 Myanmar has denied nearly all allegations, saying it waged a legitimate counter-insurgency operation.
-The army has said its crackdown was provoked by the attacks of Rohingya militants on more than two dozen police posts and an army base last August.
+The government has said the army crackdown was provoked by the attacks of Rohingya militants on more than two dozen police posts and an army base last August.

 In a filing made public on Monday, Prosecutor Fatou Bensouda asked the court to rule whether it has jurisdiction over the alleged deportations.

-An affirmative verdict could pave the way for her to investigate the alleged deportations as a possible crime against humanity.
-The main reason for doubt over jurisdiction is that, while Bangladesh is a member of the court, Myanmar is not.
+An affirmative decision could pave the way for her to investigate the alleged deportations as a possible crime against humanity.
+One reason for the question over jurisdiction is that, while Bangladesh is a member of the court, Myanmar is not.

 “The Government of Myanmar expresses serious concern on the news regarding the application by the International Criminal Court (ICC) Prosecutor to claim jurisdiction over the alleged deportation of the Muslims from Rakhine to Bangladesh,” the administration said in a statement.